ibad1/Git-Commands/README.md

 # Git-Commands
 Daily use Git console commands

-Here's a list of basic Git commands that I use daily for dev.

 ## Clone
 Starting with the basics, this command makes a copy of the remote to the local machine.